 4. Do I show up online at the same time each week, like an onsite class?

 No. That’s a common misconception about our online learning process, which is based on more than a decade of experience in digital teaching at Hopkins.
 Our classes are designed for maximum flexibility.
 Most lessons in an online course are asynchronous, meaning you complete the work when you have time during the lesson period — usually one week.
-When it’s convenient during that week, you login and join discussions, read materials and complete exercises at any time, day or night.
+When it’s convenient during that week, you login and join discussions, read materials, and complete exercises at any time, day or night.
 You also may have an assignment or other homework due by a certain deadline.
 When you finish with that lesson, the entire class moves to the next one.
 Think of it as having a single weekly class session spread out over the entire week, at your convenience instead of the university’s.
-Most classes sometimes also meet synchronously, but those less-frequent sessions by video, audio or text are set well in advance so you plan to attend.
+Most classes sometimes also meet synchronously, but those less-frequent sessions by video, audio, or text are set well in advance so you plan to attend.
 Meanwhile, the instructor is available for both group and individual questions and feedback.
-All teachers also have regular office hours that you can attend by video, email or phone.
+All teachers are also available for conferences by video, email, or phone.

 5. What’s an online lesson like?

-The instructor presents materials in many ways – handouts, readings, textbook assignments, video lectures, audio files, PowerPoints, etc. Most of those methods are the same as an onsite classroom.
-You use this info to help with your work – exercises, discussion, critiques, writing.
+The instructor presents materials in many ways — handouts, readings, textbook assignments, video lectures, audio files, PowerPoints, etc. Most of those methods are the same as an onsite classroom.
+You use this info to help with your work — exercises, discussion, critiques, writing.
 Some work lasts only for the lesson period; other work extends through multiple lessons.
-For instance, you may have several major writing submissions due during a term, but you also are working on weekly lessons.
-Our special Blackboard learning tool also features wikis, blogs, individual journals, and various other tools to share work, engage in lessons, or join in interaction among your classmates or privately between the instructor and student.
-Our online courses are open only to registrants; they are not on the web.
+Our special Blackboard learning environment also features wikis, blogs, individual journals, and various other tools to share work, engage in lessons, or join in interaction among your classmates or privately with the instructor.
+Our online courses are open only to registrants; they are not publicly accessible.

 6. But the Residencies are face-to-face?

 Yes.
 Degree students need to complete one onsite Residency, which is optional for Certificate students.
 The Residencies usually last one week, but can stretch into 10 days depending on the location.
-Our most recent Residencies were Medicine in Action, which put students inside world-famous Hopkins Hospital in Baltimore for a week, and Science Policy, Funding, and Politics in Washington, D.C., which included a week at Capitol Hill, the White House and federal agencies.
-All Residencies include class sessions, lectures, discussions, field trips, personal experiences, writing assignments, exercises and student readings.
+Recent Residencies include Medicine in Action, which put students inside world-famous Johns Hopkins Hospital in Baltimore for a week, and Science Policy, Funding, and Politics in Washington, D.C., which included a week at Capitol Hill, the White House, and federal agencies.
+All Residencies include class sessions, lectures, discussions, field trips, personal experiences, writing assignments, exercises, and student readings.
 We also spend time as tourists; some students bring their families along for the off hours.
-If we can work out the finances, we will return to Bar Harbor and Acadia National Park to observe coastal research in Maine and – perhaps – Florence, Italy, to study the history of science.
-We’re discussing other Residencies, including on the Chesapeake Bay and in the Shenandoah Mountains.
-Students complete one of their required courses in a Residency, which costs the same as any other courses.
+The Residency tuition is the same as for other courses.
 Residency students also pay a small residency fee and must cover their travel and housing, although we often offer discount lodging.